 - Readers can get information about your book and place orders even before it is published.

 - Booksellers receive all relevant data about your book weeks in advance of publication.

 This ensures an enormous visibility of your book that becomes even higher once the book is published.
 Every newly published Springer book has electronic sample pages available – not only through SpringerLink but also through Google Books or Amazon’s Look Inside feature.

-Your will be presented to booksellers
+Your book will be presented to booksellers

 springer.com/booksellers provides specific information for booksellers and enables them to download custom-made book lists.
 Booksellers also receive monthly newsletters containing all forthcoming titles, the Springer News.